-Anthuriums naturally grow under a huge canopy of trees and receive 10 to 12 hours per day of filtered, indirect sunlight, depending on the season.
+Anthuriums naturally grow under a huge canopy of trees and receive seasonal 10 to 12 hours per day of filtered, indirect sunlight.

-Therefore, to replicate this environment, you must put them close to a window sill or balcony where it receives the same number of hours of sunlight.
+To replicate this environment, you must put them close to a window sill or balcony where it receives the same hours of sunlight.

-The plant can withstand one to two hours of direct sunlight in the morning, but any longer can damage it.
+The plant can withstand 1-2 hours of direct sunlight in the morning, but any longer can damage the leaves.

 3. Light Quality

-Sunlight has a wide variety of light intensities that affects the plant differently.
+Sunlight has a wide variety of light intensities that affects Anthurium differently.

 Numerous studies have revealed that plants benefit from a specific red and blue light ratio.

-In addition, like many indoor plants, Anthurium also favors color temperatures ranging from 4000 to 6000 kelvin.
+In addition, like many indoor plants, Anthurium also favors light bulbs with color temperatures ranging from 4000-6000 Kelvin.

 4. Location for the Plant

-Anthurium is a tropical plant that grows in the shades of big trees in its natural habitat.
-Place your Anthurium where it gets plenty of indirect sunlight.
+Anthurium is a tropical plant that grows under the shade of tall trees in its natural habitat.

-The eastern-facing windows will be protected from the intense light that arrives later in the day, but they will receive a good strong dose of light in the morning when the lower temperatures can help them withstand it.
+The east-facing windows remain protected from the intense light that arrives later in the day but receives a strong dose of gentle morning light.

 Signs your Anthurium Requires More or Less Light

-It can survive in low light, but the growth will not be as bushy as a plant grown in proper light.
+It can survive in low light, but the growth will not be as bushy as a plant getting the proper light.

 Signs of Light Deprived Anthurium

-Anthurium will show the following signs if it does not get the adequate light required.
+Anthurium will show the following signs if it gets less light than it should.

-- Brown spots appear on leaves and the leaves fade to a pale yellow.
+- Leaves wilt and fade to a pale green or yellow.

 Tips to Maintain Proper Light Condition for Anthurium